B-Alvin-A/node-cli-file-management-tool/README.md

 2. file2.txt

-Enter the generic file name for batch renaming: newFile Enter the position for the incremental counter (start/end): start
+Enter the generic file name for batch renaming: newFile Enter the position for the incremental counter (start/end): end

-file1.txt has been renamed to newFile_1
+file1.txt has been renamed to newFile_1.txt
-file2.txt has been renamed to newFile_2
+file2.txt has been renamed to newFile_2.txt

 ### Batch Remove Characters